-WARNING

-The warnings in this document are identified by warning triangles printed on a gray background.
-The key words at the beginning of the warning indicate the type and severity of the next risk if no measures are taken to prevent it.
+WARNING WARNING The warnings in this document are identified by warning triangles printed on a gray background.
+The key words at the beginning of t warning indicate the type and severity of the next risk if no measure taken to prevent it. -- --